Smithed-MC/Docs/docs/conventions/vanilla-overrides.md

 # Vanilla Overrides
 {{ convention_header }}

 One rough edge of compatibility between data packs are the vanilla namespaced resources.
-The default game's biomes, loot tables, advancements — these are difficult to override as other packs might clash causing a lost of behavior.
+The default game's biomes, loot tables, advancements — these are difficult to override as other packs might clash causing a loss of behavior.
 We have solved this problem by integrating a custom merging solution into [**Weld**](weld).

 **Weld** is a tool to help merge data and resource packs in an efficient manner.
 Similar to how the game automatically merges tag files, **Weld** allows you to define extra metadata to define how you would like your JSON-type files to merge.
 This allows you to define an override which is **compatible** with other weld-enabled packs!